RhetTbull/osxphotos/API_README.md

 #### `date`

-Returns the create date of the photo as a datetime.datetime object
+Returns the create date of the photo as a timezone aware datetime.datetime object

+#### `tzoffset`

+Returns the timezone offset from UTC in seconds for the Photo creation date

+#### `tzname`

+Returns the timezone name for the Photos creation date; on Photos version < 5, returns None

 #### `date_original`

-Returns the original creation date of the photo as a datetime.datetime object.
+Returns the original creation date of the photo as a timezone aware datetime.datetime object.
 If user changed the photo's date in Photos, this will return the original date Photos assigned as the creation date at the time of import.
+The original date is stored by Photos at import time from the date in the photo's EXIF data.
+If this is not set (photo had no EXIF date) then `date_original` returns the same value as `date`.

 Photos 5+ only; on Photos < 5.0, this will return the same value as `date`.

 #### `date_added`

-Returns the date the photo was added to the Photos library as a timezone aware datetime.datetime object, or None if the data added cannot be determined
+Returns the date the photo was added to the Photos library as a timezone aware datetime.datetime object in the local timezone, or None if the data added cannot be determined

 #### `date_modified`

-Returns the modification date of the photo as a datetime.datetime object or None if photo has no modification date
+Returns the modification date of the photo as a timezone aware atetime.datetime object in the local timezone or None if photo has no modification date

 #### `description`